 - 4.4.1 Performance verification: If, when performing the periodic performance verification, the instrument falls outside the limits of the verification, the troubleshooting guide should be used. - NOTE: This is a guide for troubleshooting performance verifications outside the verification limits and the procedure is recommended to streamline and isolate the potential cause of the problem.
 Strict adherence to the guidelines is not required. - 4.4.1.1 The three sources of uncertainty when performing the periodic performance verifications using a wet bath simulator are in the simulator setup and Operator technique, the simulator performance verification standard, and the instrument calibration itself. - 4.4.1.2 If the first performance verification is outside the verification limits, the simulator setup and technique of the Operator performing the verification should be evaluated.
-The simulator should be evaluated to ensure that it is hooked up properly, uses short hoses, is properly warmed, is within temperature, the Operator blow technique is not too hard or soft, and that the Operator does not stop blowing until after the sample is taken. - 4.4.1.2.1 The performance verification should be run a second time - 4.4.1.2.2 If the performance verification is within the verification limits on the second try, the instrument passes the performance verification. - 4.4.1.3 If the second performance verification is outside the verification limits, then the performance verification standard should be evaluated next. - 4.4.1.3.1 The performance verification standard should be changed to a fresh standard. - 4.4.1.3.2 The standard should be warmed for approximately 15 minutes, or until the temperature is within range, and the simulator lid is as warm as the simulator jar. - 4.4.1.3.3 The performance verification may then be repeated. - 4.4.1.4 If the third performance verification is outside the verification limits, the instrument must be taken out of service and sent to the ISPFS or an approved service provider. - 4.4.1.5 Upon return from service, the instrument should be recertified by ISPFS before being put back into service.
+The simulator should be evaluated to ensure that it is hooked up properly, uses short hoses, is properly warmed, is within temperature, the Operator blow technique is not too hard or soft, and that the Operator does not stop blowing until after the sample is taken. - 4.4.1.2.1 The performance verification should be run a second time - 4.4.1.2.2 If the performance verification is within the verification limits on the second try, the instrument passes the performance verification. - 4.4.1.3 If the second performance verification is outside the verification limits, then the performance verification standard should be evaluated next. - 4.4.1.3.1 The performance verification standard should be changed to a fresh standard.
+In lieu of changing the solution, a known calibrated and well-functioning instrument can be used to evaluate the status of the performance verification standard. - 4.4.1.3.2 The standard should be warmed for approximately 15 minutes, or until the temperature is within range, and the simulator lid is as warm as the simulator jar. - 4.4.1.3.3 The performance verification may then be repeated. - 4.4.1.4 If the third performance verification is outside the verification limits, the instrument must be taken out of service and sent to the ISPFS or an approved service provider. - 4.4.1.5 Upon return from service, the instrument should be recertified by ISPFS before being put back into service.